gatsbyjs/gatsby/packages/gatsby-plugin-image/README.md

 ### Upgrading from the gatsby-image@2

 We will be releasing a codemod to automatically update your queries and imports.
-In the meantime you can use the compat layer to make the transformation easier.
-This will be removed when we leave beta, but for now it allows you to try the component with your existing queries.
+In the meantime, you can use the compat layer to make the transformation easier.
+This will be removed when we leave beta, but for now, it allows you to try the component with your existing queries.

 ```jsx
 import React from "react"